Maintaining connection is our greatest

 The Center on the Developing Child at Harvard University

-The Center acknowledges the role of stress, hope, and resiliency during this time, and has put together a wide range of partner resources ranging from activities for parents to issue-based responses to medical information about the coronavirus.
-Access their collection resources here.
+The Center acknowledges the role of stress, hope, and resiliency during this time, and has put together a wide range of partner resources ranging from activities for parents to issue-based responses to medical information about the coronavirus, including A Guide to COVID-19 and Early Childhood Development.
+This guide pulls together information on COVID-19, including what it means for child development, and shareable resources that can help parents, caregivers, child care providers, pediatricians, and others who work with families.
+Access their collection of other resources here.

 CHILD MIND INSTITUTE